paradx/UHB-CC1-ERB/README.md

 * I have a longer workshop, [Python for Earth Sciences with Rebekah](https://youtu.be/OjX1nDIWDh0), that was presented at the AGU 2022 Fall Meeting that is more beginner focused.
 * Register for the short course at the [2023 AMS Annual Meeting](https://www.ametsoc.org/index.cfm/ams/education-careers/careers/professional-development/short-courses1/making-beautiful-images-of-noaa-satellite-data-using-python/
 )!
 Virtual and in-person options available.
-* Read my eBook [Earth observation using Python : a practical programming guide](https://umaryland.on.worldcat.org/oclc/1240265984) which is available for free from the UMD library.
+* Read this eBook about the topic [Earth observation using Python : a practical programming guide](https://umaryland.on.worldcat.org/oclc/1240265984) which is available for free from the UMD library.